 Give the remaining bones and meat to your chickens, they love picking at the bone!

 Take your time.
 The longer, the better!
-I’ve read that a 24 hour simmer or best to extract all the nutrients from the bone.
+An 18-24 hour simmer or best to extract all the nutrients from the bone.
 So we do three sets of 2 hours on the Instant Pot, plus about 12 hours of warm mode.

 What to do with your bone broth